Professional Practical Engineering (with Mechatronics project) (40 credits)

 You will develop your knowledge and understanding of thermodynamics and fluid mechanics as applied to mechanical engineering type of applications, like district heating system.

-Control, Instrumentation, and Communication Systems in an Industrial Environment (20 credits)
+Manufacturing Control, Instrumentation, and Communication Systems (20 credits)

-You will gain experience of working individually and as part of a team to design and develop a solution to a complex mechanical engineering problem giving you a real sense of the work an engineer in industry would do.
+You will gain experience of working individually and as part of a team to develop a solution to more complex mechanical/electrical engineering problems.

 FEA for mechanics and materials (20 credits)